Amlach power station

 Amlach power station (Kraftwerk Amlach) is a diversionary-run-of-the-river hydroelectricity generating station on the Drava river in Austria.
 The power station is operated by Tiroler Wasserkraft (TIWAG) on river water flowing between Tassenbach, Strassen, Tyrol and Amlach, near Lienz.

 It is the only run-of-river power station in Tyrol.
 A small natural lake next to Tassenbach railway station is used for water extraction and daily buffering also known as pondage.
 Then, the water flows 24 km via underground pipes down a height of 370 m to the power station at Amlach, where two 60-Megawatt Francis turbines are installed.
 Although GlobalData reports that both of the turbines have 34MW of nameplate capacity.
-After which the water is returnjed to the river Drava via a short draft tube and tail race.It has generated 219 GWh of electricity.
+After which the water is returnjed to the river Drava via a short draft tube and tail race.
+It has generated 219 GWh of electricity.
 The generator capacity is 42 MVA, divided amongst two generators.
-It has a catchment area of 422 km², a falling height of 370 metres, bottling capacity of 60 MW, and 219 GWh of standard working assets.
+It has a catchment area of 422 km^{2}, a falling height of 370 metres, bottling capacity of 60 MW, and 219 GWh of standard working assets.

 For the official opening in March 1989, a special charter train transported guests, including Alois Partl, directly from Innsbruck Hauptbahnhof to a temporary station on the Drava Valley Railway close to the power station.